 I’m obviously kidding.
 If only it were that simple, right?
 We’ve all seen those infomercials touting the latest quick-fix unbelievable products that you must have.
 After being in this industry for a few decades, I see some of the claims of many contact center solution vendors not falling too far from this infomercial tree.

 Those with valuable experience know that meaningful transformation takes hard work and dedication, especially when it comes to your contact center.
-Employee engagement, improved customer experiences, voice of the customer needs, quality assurance wows, overcoming cross-functional barriers, difficult to manage hold times; these are issues that plague many contact centers and truly require skilled experts to help in resolving, not some software purchase.
-Continue reading “Infographic of contact center solutions like we see on TV” »
+The infographic of contact center solutions like we see on TV covers employee engagement, improved customer experiences, voice of the customer needs, quality assurance wows, overcoming cross-functional barriers, difficulty in managing hold times; these are issues that plague many contact centers and truly require skilled experts to help in resolving, not some software purchase, or silly infomercial product.
+Continue reading

 “Do other parts of your business take responsibility for FCR performance?” is a question that was included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
 The ebook and self-assessment includes a series of diagnostic questions to uncover long-term problems of Quality Assurance in contact centers.
-It’s likely that you have seen benchmarking information on Resolution, but beware – it’s easy to focus on common practices that will get average outcomes.
-With Resolution, it’s even more difficult to benchmark considering that the metrics are likely not calculated in a comparative format.
+It’s likely that you have seen benchmarking information on FCR, but beware – it’s easy to focus on common practices that position FCR as just a contact center metric.
+With FCR, it’s difficult to benchmark considering that this contact center metric is not calculated in a comparative format.
 Benchmarking activities has resulted in a narrow Quality Assurance definition that, for most, has not developed past the middle/average service experience.
-This ebook was developed to help you be much more than average.
-Continue reading “Why FCR is not a contact center metric anymore” »
+This ebook was developed to help you be much more than average and position FCR as more than a contact center metric.
+Continue reading